The Soil Association & Their Role In Choosing British

 The Soil Association is the UK's leading campaign and membership organisation for organic and sustainable farming.
 It was formed in 1946 by a group of farmers, scientists and nutritionists who saw the connection between farming practices and plant, animal, human and environmental health.

-Since then it has grown into a large multi-layered NGO (non-Governmental organisation), that has its main office in Bristol, South-West England, and a second in Edinburgh; Soil Association Scotland, with many Nationwide and local campaigns.
+Since then it has grown into a large multi-layered NGO (non-Governmental organisation), that has its main office in Bristol, South-West England and a second in Edinburgh with many Nationwide and local campaigns.

 Some of the Soil Associations campaigns are listed and outlined below.